atreya2011/next-auth-kratos-hydra-test/README.md

-# Next.js Starter Template with TailwindCSS, TypeScript et al
+# Next.js implementation using Ory Kratos + Hydra as a custom OAuth provider in Next-Auth

-This repo contains an opinionated starter template for Next.js pre-installed and configured with the following:
+This repo uses the following:

 - TailwindCSS for styling: <https://tailwindcss.com/docs>
 - ESLint for code linting: <https://eslint.org>